AY2425S2-CS2113-W12-3/tp/docs/DeveloperGuide.md

     * Contains methods to handle each user command.
 * **Expense**:
     * Represents an expense with `amount` (in cents), `category`, `description`, and `date`.
+* **Recurring Expense**:
+    * A subclass of Expense class, extends the base Expense class to model expenses that repeat at regular intervals (weekly, monthly, yearly).
+    * Has additional parameters `frequency` (Weekly, Monthly, Yearly) to set the frequency of the recurring expense and `startDate` representing the date of the first recurring expense
 * **ExpenseList**:
     * Manages lists of regular and recurring expenses.
     * Handles operations such as adding, deleting, updating expenses, and managing budgets.